Chapter 1 : Weak

 “Seriously.”
 He said, showing concern in his voice.
 He swallowed the high calorie treat for me this time so I wouldn’t have to view another show of the inside of his mouth.

 “I just have a headache.
 Come to think of it, I haven’t had anything to drink today.
 Too much packing.
 You’d think after all that rain, I would have gotten hydrated just a little bit.”
-I concluded jokingly.
+I concluded, forcing a joke.
 I shook my head, taking another gulp before capping the bottle and returning it to my forehead.

 Harry laughed across from me.
 He unwrapped a cauldron cake and took a bite.
 “I wouldn’t get oo worked up, ou’ll be foine,” He said while chewing, a smirk spreading across his face.